jxxcarlson/elm-stat/README.md

 - `RawData`, for extracting raw data from a text string or file: metadata such as comments about the data, column headings, and an *mxn* table of strings representing the actual data.
 - `Data`, defines the `Point` and `Data = List Point` types
 - `Stat`,  for computing statistics of 1-D and 2-D data, e.g. means and regression lines
-- `ErrorBar`, for computing and displaying error bars
+- `ErrorBar`, for computing error bars

 There is also a module `SampleData` with some test data.
 Let's import the above modules to see how some of this works.
 For more details, see the documentation for the individual modules.